 “My faith is shaken in the system I’m teaching to my students, the system of checks and balances,” said John Dever, a high school social studies teacher from Bath.
 “I genuinely believe this is a crisis.”

-King held a listening session Sunday at Bowdoin College to hear constituents’ thoughts on the process surrounding Trump’s impeachment and the Senate’s vote slated for Wednesday.
+King held a listening session Sunday afternoon at Bowdoin College to hear constituents’ thoughts on the process surrounding Trump’s impeachment and the Senate’s vote slated for Wednesday.

 The session drew so many people that an overflow room was opened so everyone could participate.
 Brunswick is a largely left-leaning part of the state, and no one spoke in support of Trump or the Republican-led Senate that is likely to acquit him.